yahoojapan/k2hdkc/k2hdkclinetool.md

 This option is exclusive with the **-conf** option.
 If environment variable (K2HDKCCONFFILE or K2HDKCJSONCONF) is specified, both **-conf** and **-json** options can be omitted.
 #### -ctlport <port number>
-Specifies the control port number of the chmpx process(slave node) to the k2hdkc claster.
+Specifies the control port number of the chmpx process(slave node) to the k2hdkc cluster.
 This option can be omitted if only one chmpx process(slave node) is running on HOST.
 If more than one chmpx process(slave node) is running on the same HOST, specifying this option is mandatory.
 #### -perm